Massive ransomware attack hits 74 countries

 The ransomware, called "WannaCry," locks down all the files on an infected computer and asks the computer's administrator to pay in order to regain control of them.
 Researchers say it is spreading through a Microsoft (MSFT, Tech30) Windows exploit called "EternalBlue," which Microsoft released a patch for in March.
 A hacking group leaked the exploit in a trove of other NSA spy tools last month.

-"Effected machines have six hours to pay up and every few hours the ransom goes up," said Kurt Baumgartner, the principal security researcher at Kaspersky Lab.
+"Affected machines have six hours to pay up and every few hours the ransom goes up," said Kurt Baumgartner, the principal security researcher at Kaspersky Lab.
 "Most folks that have paid up appear to have paid the initial $300 in the first few hours."

 Sixteen National Health Service (NHS) organizations in the UK have been hit, and some of those hospitals have canceled outpatient appointments and told people to avoid emergency departments if possible.
 Spanish telecom company Telefónica was also hit with the ransomware.